TransProb/TransProb.github.io/_pages/about.md

   }
 }
 </style>
-Welcome, I am **Jianbiao Wang**, currently the lecturer at the [College of Information Management, Nanjing Agricultural University](https://info.njau.edu.cn/index.htm) from March, 2026.
+Welcome, I am **Jianbiao Wang**, currently a lecturer at the [College of Information Management, Nanjing Agricultural University](https://info.njau.edu.cn/index.htm) since March 2026.
 My research focuses on transportation systems and logistics services, with particular interests in shared mobility, drone-based optimization, and agricultural logistics.

 I received my Ph.D. from Nagoya University under the supervision of [Prof. Tomio Miwa](https://sites.google.com/site/tomiomiwa/home) in 2024 and subsequently conducted postdoctoral research with [Prof. Yuki Oyama](https://yuki-oyama.github.io/) at the University of Tokyo.
 During my doctoral and postdoctoral studies in Japan, I was supported by the Nagoya University Interdisciplinary Frontier Fellowship and the Japan Society for the Promotion of Science (JSPS).